Healing, Art and Play

 For experimental play or healing reasons I occasionally make meditation music, Parts Work pop songs, singalong chants, and improvised exploratory folk songlets called lionsongs.

-I also do improv, dance movement for fun, write poems as medicine, and art journaling.
+I also do improv, dance movement for fun, write poems as medicine, and visual arts journaling.